Best Cafés to Work From in Zadar 2026: Wi-Fi, Coffee & Coworking

 COIN Zadar — best for full workdays

-Zadar’s dedicated coworking space — private desks, fast internet, printing, and a professional environment.
-The right choice for intensive work days or if café Wi-Fi reliability is a concern.
+Zadar’s dedicated coworking space — private desks, fast fibre internet (100+ Mbps), printing, scanning, and a professional environment.
+The right choice for intensive work days, video calls, client presentations, or any situation where café Wi-Fi reliability is a concern.
+Meeting rooms are available for booking.
+The community includes local entrepreneurs and remote workers.

-• Best for: Full workdays, video calls, reliable internet
+• Best for: Full workdays; video calls requiring reliable internet; a professional work environment

 Practical notes